Vanilla provides a boilerplate to build custom themes. It contains all files necessary for a theme with customizable styles.

 - Run the installation command:

-yarn run boilerplate-install my-pretty-theme "My Pretty Theme"
+yarn run boilerplate-install my-custom-theme "My Custom Theme"

-my-pretty-theme with your theme key.
+my-custom-theme with your theme key.
 This should be unique and must exactly match the folder name, including capitalization.
 It should also follow the

 dashed-lower-case naming convention.